 Click on “All Chrome data included” to open the customization options.
 Ensure only History data is selected.
 Then click OK.

-2. Customize your export and create the archive
+2. Customize the export

 -